panorama-languages-support/panorama-jsdoc-gen/readme.md

 ```

 The outfile can then be placed inside of your game's `panorama/scripts/` folder.
-VS Code's built-in typescript extension will recognize it (if its file extension is `.js`), giving you autocomplete, hover, and other features for `$` and your game's APIs.
+VS Code's built-in typescript extension will recognize it and pull in the types only if you have it opened and its file extension is `.js`.
+This will give you autocomplete, hover, and other features for `$` and your game's APIs.

 Panels can also be given types via JSDoc for the same features:
 ```javascript